bhou831/asb_smart_meter/data/readme.md

-# This directory is where we store all data
+# This directory is where we store all data generated from `read-value.py`